A bunch of colourful dendrobium orchid

 Potting Medium and repotting

 Choose a small pot with drainage holes by measuring the roots of Dendrobium plants.
 Normal soil for growing generic flowering plants is not good for Dendrobiums.
 They need a potting medium with a mixture of fir bark, perlite, charcoal, and peat moss or use coconut husk.
-Repotting the dendrobium orchids into a large pot every 2 to 3 years by checking the root condition.
-Don\’t forget to prune the damaged roots and size the roots according to the new container before repotting.

-Pests like mealybugs, aphids, and two-spotted spider mites are common for dendrobium orchids.
-Some fungal diseases can give black rots, and spotted leaves to the dendrobium orchids.
-Before damaging the whole parts of the orchid, use fungicides like Thiphanate Methyl or any other according to the fungal disease.
-To get rid of pests, apply Rubbing Alcohol and any homemade pesticide.
 Other problems like yellow leaves and rotten roots can be caused by overwatering.
-Rot roots, yellow leaves, and mismatched green color are the signs of dendrobium dying.
+Rot roots, yellow leaves, and mismatched green colour are the signs of dendrobium dying.
 Overwatered orchids looked very dull.
-But to revive these orchids, cut the damaged roots and dry out the remaining roots.
+However, to revive these orchids, the damaged roots must be cut, and the remaining roots must be dried out.
 Repotting the undamaged part with a new potting medium and only water when the top inch of the soil is dry.
 No need to cut the yellow leaves, instead let them automatically fall off.
-Brown spots and edges on the leaves are the result of either bacterial diseases or too much fertilization.
-It\’s good to cut the brown leaves as they are not of any use to the dendrobium orchids.

 Other information about Dendrobium Orchids

-Leave a Comment
+Leave a Reply

 Shopping Cart